 The “art and craft” of casting actors in Film and Television remains one of the greatest mysteries in the Entertainment Industry.
 Chapman’s Head of Casting Russell Boast, offers one of the only university credited classes in the country, demystifying his profession and giving his students an opportunity to learn the craft, while utilizing their skills to accurately represent the world on the screen through casting.
 “Casting Directors are in the unique position of having a direct line to writers, directors, producers, and executives.
 They are perfectly positioned to challenge stereotypes perpetuated by the entertainment industry for centuries, while also securing the best actor for a role”, says Boast.
 Join him to learn about his craft and how it affects how we view our world.

 Your VisitParking & Directions

 Ticketing Policies, Terms, & Conditions

-Ticketing ServicesHours: Monday-Friday, 9 a.m. to 4 p.m. and one hour prior to all events.
+Ticketing ServicesHours: Monday-Friday, 9 a.m. to 4 p.m. and one hour prior to most events.

 New Location: 337 N. Cypress St., Orange, CA 92866.
 Parking is available in the driveway.